Dugy/EzGz/README.md

 If including `fstream` is undesirable, the `EZGZ_NO_FILE` macro can be defined to remove the constructors that accept file names.
 This does not restrict usability much.

 ## Performance
-Decompression is about 20% faster than `zlib`, decompression speeds over 250 MiB/s are possible on modern CPUs.
+Decompression is about 30% faster than with `zlib`.
+Decompression speeds over 250 MiB/s are reachable on modern CPUs.
 It was tested on the standard Silesia Corpus file, compressed for minimum size.

 Using it through `std::ostream` has no noticeable impact on performance but any type of parsing will impact it significantly.